 Financial Ratios Comparison

-The following table presents a comparison of key financial ratios between Teradata Corporation (TDC) and Informatica Inc. (INFA) based on the most recent fiscal year data.
+This table provides a side-by-side comparison of key financial ratios for Teradata Corporation and Informatica Inc. based on their most recent fiscal year data from 2024.

 |---|---|---|